-You like the pictures and the concept of giving your kitchen a new life, but what you really want to know is what’s it going to cost.
+What you really want to know is what is painting my cabinets going to cost.
 We get it, we’re the same way.
 Let’s get you a ballpark quote!

 To generate an instant ballpark cost estimate, we only need a about 1 minute of your time.
 Go to your kitchen and count all the cabinet doors and drawer fronts (even the faux ones, like the one under the sink).
 Don’t forget to include any end-panels that we’ll remove and paint as well.
 There’s an example below the form if you’re unsure what to count.